Cap and gown celebration for HE graduates

 Graduates took to the stage to receive certificates from Pro Vice-Chancellor Sal Jarvis of the University of Hertfordshire, joined on stage by Oaklands Principal Zoe Hancock and Director of HE at Oaklands, Stephen Fox.

 The College offers Higher National Certificates and Diplomas, with further Foundation Degree study offered in partnership with the neighbouring University of Hertfordshire.
 Each course gives students the opportunity to progress onto university and gain an Honours degree in their chosen field.

-Natalie Bond, 21 from Great Missenden graduated with a Foundation Degree in Animal Management after previous studies elsewhere.
+Natalie Bond, 21 from Great Missenden, Buckinghamshire, graduated with a Foundation Degree in Animal Management after previous studies elsewhere.
 She said: “I took the opportunity to stay local and study so I can balance with my day to day care of my animals.
-This course allowed me to explore my passion for equine, I now work with stunt horses for film, and TV with Buckinghamshire based company Steve Dent.
+This course allowed me to explore my passion for equine, I now work with stunt horses for film, and TV with Buckinghamshire-based company Steve Dent.
 It’s interesting work and has helped me really sharpen the specific skills which you need in that live set environment.”